Adult Swim: Alternate reality games

 Adult Swim began an ARG campaign on August 27, 2017, by airing a cryptic bump "transmission" during a new episode of Rick and Morty.
 The bump referred viewers to a Twitter account.
 Players were told that they were trying to rescue a stolen AI named Delilah.
 Weekly bumps provided puzzles to be solved by viewers with solutions submitted via Twitter.
 The solutions were then confirmed by both the Twitter account and subsequent bumps.
 Later in the game, Delilah was forced to self-destruct to prevent a security breach.
 The Twitter account then rebranded itself as a marketing company and claimed that the entire game was an experiment.
 Soon after this, a new Twitter account followed all the previous account's existing followers.
 This new account informed everyone that they were searching for their missing sister named Amelia.
 The bump transmissions then started referring viewers to this new Twitter account as well as several new Instagram accounts, continuing to provide puzzles that required solving.
 Some players have used Discord to work together as a team in a dedicated server to solve the puzzles and share theories about the game.
 The ARG has been consistently broadcasting new messages and puzzles every Sunday since the initial August 2017 broadcast, with only a short hiatus during the 2017 holiday break.
 On March 25, 2018, it was revealed that Amelia was safe and had been for quite some time.
 Players learned that Amelia's messages asking for help were actually sent 3 years prior and that their delay in being received was caused by time dilation.
-This revelation effectively completed the second chapter of the ARG, it also alluded to the next phase which has just started as of June 2018.
+This revelation effectively completed the second chapter of the ARG, and alluded to the next phase, which started in June 2018.
+The following narratives explored the intricate connections between Delilah, Amelia, and the newly introduced character, Tristan, revealing layers of corporate and personal intrigue involving Proto-X and the shadowy organization known as Sinistra MGMT.